 Whereas modelling is virtuous distortion, regimentation is virtuous reformation.
 Regimentation has a different motivation.
 Let Renglish be a regimentation of English.
 Then, like English itself, Renglish is also a natural language, a reformed version of the former.
-Reforming measures normally include cleansings of the English lexicon, and enrichments by way of neologisms and other notational contrivances.
-Of at least equal importance are restructurings of the home grammar, sometimes in ways designed to render the regimented language fit to be engaged by some or other pre-selected model-theoretic structure or frame.
+Reforming measures normally include cleansings of the English lexicon, and enrichments by way of neologisms and other notational contrivance.
+Of at least equal importance are restructurings of the home grammar, sometimes in ways designed to render the regimented language fit for engagement by some or other pre-selected model-theoretic semantics.
 In which case, the semantics of Renglish would not be the nativist semantics of English.
-It would be a formal semantics of a non-natural notational system in application to the muchgerrymandered semantics of the regimentation's lexicon and grammar.
-In application also, to the relations in which the regimentation's expressions stand to the abstract entities of the interpretation-structures on which the formal semantics rests.
-Think here of the perestroika favoured by Quine, in which a true scientific theory would pass the test of philosophical tenability only if truth-preservingly recastable as a classical first order theory.
+It would be a formal semantics of a non-natural notation system in application to the muchgerrymandered semantics of the regimentation's lexicon and grammar, and of the relations in which the regimentation's expressions stand to the abstract entities of the interpretationstructures on which the formal semantics rests.
+Think here of the perestroika favoured by Quine, in which a true scientific theory would pass the test of philosophical tenability only if truth-preservingly recastable as a first order theory.
 Quine had no difficulty in specifying at least some of the benefits of this preferred kind of face-lifting.
-It would expunge intensional idioms and eliminate any need of abstract objects, beyond the mathematically everyday ones we find in axiomatic set theory.
+It would expunge intensional idioms and eliminate any need of abstract objects, beyond the ones we find in axiomatic set theory.